KacWNK/App_Dow_Jones/README.md

 # Dow Jones App
-The app has been created as a project for Advanced Object and Functional Programming course conducted at WUT.
-In collaboration with my colleagues we decided to create an app for visualizing stock indices for enterprises included in Dow Jones Index.
+Hey!
+So, for this Advanced Object and Functional Programming course at WUT, me and my colleagues put together this  app.
+It's all about visualizing stock indices for companies in the Dow Jones Index.

-Sample screenshots below:
+Take a peek at these sample screenshots below: 📸

 ![](https://github.com/AKapich/Dow_Jones_App/blob/main/sample_screenshots/sample_screen.png)